RenderKit/embree/doc/src/api.md

 Some features are not supported by the Embree SYCL API thus cannot get used on the GPU:

+- Since Embree 4.4, all the ray query functions that take an `RTCScene` object as argument cannot get used in SYCL device side code.
+Instead, the API functions taking a `RTCTraversable` object (e.g. `rtcTraversableIntersect1`) have to be used.

-- The packet tracing functions `rtcIntersect4/8/16` and `rtcOccluded4/8/16` are not supported in SYCL device side code.
+- The packet tracing functions `rtcTraversableIntersect4/8/16` and `rtcTraversableOccluded4/8/16` are not supported in SYCL device side code.
 Using these functions makes no sense for SYCL, as the programming model is implicitely executed in SIMT mode on the GPU anyway.